jirutka/pueue/Get-started.md

 If you want to add flags to the command, you can either:

 - add `--` => `pueue add -- ls -al`
-- surround the command with a string `pueue add 'ls -al'`
+- Pass the command as a string `pueue add 'ls -al'`

 The command will then be added and scheduled for execution, as if you executed it right now and then.
 For normal operation it's recommended to add an alias to your shell's rc.\